mbridak/not1mm/README.md

 ## Changes of note

+- [23-4-11] Add about dialog.
+Fix crash when previous working DB is erased.
+Add CQ WW CW and SSB.
 - [23-4-10] Added Configure Settings dialog.
 Added CW keyer and CAT control settings to Configure Settings dialog.
 - [23-4-6] Added JIDX contest.
 Added {SNT} and {SENTNR} CW macros.
 Added a menu item to open then CW macros data file in your systems preferred text editor.
 - [23-4-5] Fixed crash caused by lists not being lists.
 Filled out some existing code stubs in the Field Day plugin.
 Fixed log window not showing current contest Q's.